phaserjs/phaser-ce/README.md

 ### Bug Fixes

-* Emitter#emitParticle apply scale values even when they are identicals.
 * Fixed a crash when a Text object's alignment was not set (#208).

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser-ce/blob/master/CHANGELOG.md).